Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Asymptotic theory

-satisfies $\hat{V}\left(u\right)\rightarrow^{p}\mathbb{K}_{2}\otimes\Omega\left(u\right)$ while $H_{n}\left(\hat{\alpha}|u\right)\rightarrow^{p}\mathbb{K}_{1}\otimes H\left(u\right)$.
+satisfies $\hat{W}\left( u\right) \rightarrow ^{p}\mathbb{K}_{2}\otimes \Omega \left( u\right) $ while $H_{n}\left( \hat{\alpha}|u\right) \rightarrow ^{p}\mathbb{K}_{1}\otimes H\left( u\right) $.

-Comparing the above limit results and the conditions under which they are derived with the corresponding ones found in \citet{dahlhaus2017} and the references therein, we note that our bandwidth restrictions are much weaker than theirs.
-In particular, standard bandwidth selection rules can be employed here but not in their set-up.
-Moreover, the existing literature requires time derivatives of the stationary score function to exist and be well-behaved with these entering the bias expressions.
-We on the other hand are able to obtain results that are analogous to the ones found in the literature on local polynomial likelihood estimators; see, e.g., Theorem 1b of \citet{fan1995JASA}.
+Compared to most existing asymptotic results for the local constant estimator, such as \citet{dahlhaus2017}, above result with $m\geq 1$ impose much weaker restrictions on the bandwidth.
+In particular, standard bandwidth selection rules can be employed here but not under most of the existing theories since their conditions require undersmoothing (that is, $ b\rightarrow 0$ at a faster rate than the optimal one).
+This is due to the fact that these theories do not provide a complete characterisation of the leading bias term.
+The few papers that do characterise the leading bias term, such as \cite{dahlhaus2006}, require the so--called time derivatives of the stationary score function to exist and be well-behaved since these enter their bias expressions.
+Our conditions and results, on the other hand, do not require these and are analogous to the ones found in the literature on local polynomial likelihood estimators; see, e.g., Theorem 1b of \citet{fan1995JASA}.